erickbytes/divbull/divbull.com/content/blog/Stocks-That-I-Sold.md

 **DigitalOcean (DOCN)**

 - sold for: -$324.36 loss (-31.56%)
-- reason: not profitable, competitor with AWS, bought Amazon AMZN instead
+- reason: not profitable, competitor with AWS, rotated to Amazon (AMZN)

 **Canopy Growth Corporation (CGC)**